-Outcome to be achieved Action Lead Responsibility Deadline Progress Ea rly Intervention / Pre vention Communication & Link s with the Voluntary and Com nmunity Sector 1.
-Provision of appropriate Covid-19 messages which target Vulnerable groups and the BAME population to ensure that they understand Covid-19 prevention and other messages eg when/where/why/how to get tested, what to do if a test is positive, hand washing, social distancing, travelling to work, quarantine etc. 1.1 Evaluate what Covid-19 messages have been translated, during March-June 2020, into different formats (leaflets, posters, video clips etc) and languages.
-1.2 Identify gaps and ensure translations meet the needs of ethnic minority communities, taking into consideration cultural sensitivities, ensuring translations use terminology that is understandable and clear in their own language Name Redacted August 2020 Ongoing Information gathered from PHA and other Government sites, links with PHA Communications, Community and Voluntary sector (C&V).
-Appendix A - list of translations, voice overs.
-Meeting 27/7/2020 with C&V representatives and HI to share translations and identify gaps around messaging for priority groups and BAME population.
-Follow up meeting TBC.
-BHSCT led Roma group to continue to support messaging and highlight issues in relation to target groups eg myths around Covid-19 in the Roma community.
-Links with Romanian Consul etc.
+Outcome to be achieved Action Lead Responsibility Deadline Progress Ear rly Intervention / Pre vention Communication & Link s with the Voluntary and Com munity Sector 1.
+Provision of appropriate COVID-19 messages which target Vulnerable groups and the BAME population to ensure that they understand COVID-19 prevention and other 1.1 Ongoing review of COVID-19 information which has translated into different languages and different formats (leaflets, posters, video clips etc) and languages.
+NR Ongoing Information gathered from PHA and other Government sites, links with PHA Communications, Community and Voluntary sector (C&V).
+Appendix A - list of translations, voice overs. messages eg when/where/why/how to get tested, what to do if a test is positive, hand washing, social distancing, travelling to work, quarantine etc. 1.2 Identify gaps and ensure translations meet the needs of ethnic minority communities, taking into consideration cultural sensitivities, ensuring translations use terminology that is understandable and clear in their own language NR Ongoing Report - PHA Survey of translated COVID publications completed November 2020.
+Raise awareness around COVID-19 Vaccine.
+Messaging led by PHA Comms.
+Roma group extended to include BAME groups.
+This group continues to meet every other week.
+It supports messaging and highlights issues in relation to target groups.